lwong370/robot_temperature_control/README.md

 - The subsystem temperatures will be updated every 2 seconds.
 - As mentioned in motivations, our goal is to see how the fans of the robot reacts across a broad range of subsystem temperatures.
 Thus, the user can expect the subsystem temperatures to be random values between
 -20°C and 85°C. The subsystem temperatures are randomly generated within the range of -20°C to 85°C and are updated every 2 seconds.
 The corresponding fan RPMs will be adjusted accordingly, providing a real-time response to the changing temperatures.
-- System logs data in a csv file created after each program run in the csv_files directory.
+- System logs data in a csv file created after each program run in the robot_data_log directory.
 I decided to use a CSV file to log the system state, which includes: Timestamp, temperatures of all subsystems, and RPMs of all fans at that timestamp.
 I decided to use a CSV file because of its human-readable format, and CSV's history of being easily integrated with data analysis tools and libraries.
 The use of CSV files was chosen due to their human-readable format and their ease of integration with data analysis tools.
 In the context of robotics, this approach is particularly useful for analyzing performance over time and evaluating how the system behaves under varying conditions.

 ### Built With
 - [Tkinter](https://docs.python.org/3/library/tkinter.html)